stanford-ssi/biology-backspace/CompStrandBinding.md

 Procedure
 =========
 ## Complementary DNA Binding
-1. Add 6 uL of ~40 ng/uL 'BS_Start' into tubes 2, 3, 4, and 5, and 12 uL of 'BS_Start_modified" into tubes 6, 7, 8, and 9.
+1. Add 4 uL of ~40 ng/uL 'BS_Start' into tubes 2, 3, and 4 and 4 uL of 'BS_Start_modified" into tubes 5, 6, and 7.
-2. Add 6μL of dilute ‘BS_Comp_5"to tube 4.
+2. Add 4μL of dilute ‘BS_Comp_5"to tube 4.
-3. Add 6μL of dilute 'BS_Start_Mod1_Comp5' to tube 6.
+3. Add 4μL of dilute 'BS_Start_Mod1_Comp5' to tube 6.
-4. Add 1μL TdT buffer and 1.4μL of water to each of the 4 tubes and mix thoroughly.
+4. Add 2 uL of water to each of the 4 tubes and mix thoroughly.
-5. Set one thermocycler, Thermocycler 1, to hold at 94◦C for two minutes, then lower the temperatureto 0◦C forever (decreasing at 0.5◦C per second).
-Place all sample tubes into Thermocycler 1 and start the protocol.
+5. Set one thermocycler, Thermocycler 1, to hold at 94◦C for two minutes, then lower the temperatureto 10◦C forever (decreasing at 0.5◦C per second).
+Place all sample tubes into Thermocycler 1 and start the protocol (let this run for atleast 30 minutes).
-6. Set another thermocycler, Thermocycler 2, to hold at 94◦C forever and start the protocol.
-7. Keep the tubes in the thermocycler for the remainder of the experiment.

 ## TdT Extension Reaction
 1. Set one thermocycler to incubate at 37C for 2 minutes, 90C for ten minutes, then hold at 4C.
-2. Pipette  uL of water, 2 uL of 10x TdT Buffer, and 2 uL 10x CoCl2 into tubes
+2. Pipette 0.8 ul of water, 2 uL of 10x TdT Buffer, and 2 uL 10x CoCl2 into tubes
 4. Pipette 4 uL of 10 mM 'dTTP dilute' into both tubes, and place in thermocycler.
-5. Immediately before starting the protocol, add 1.2 uL of 20 U/uL TdT to both tubes.
+5. Immediately before starting the protocol, add 1.2 uL of 20 U/uL TdT to both tubes (total reaction volume of 20 uL).
 6. After thermocycler protocol is done, remove and get samples ready for gel running.

 ## Gel Setup